gptscript-ai/gptscript/docs/docs/03-tools/03-openapi.md

 GPTScript will also handle path- and operation-level server overrides, following the same logic of choosing the first HTTPS server it finds, or the first HTTP server if no HTTPS server exists in the array.

+If no servers are defined in the definition, and the definition was downloaded from a URL, GPTScript will use the host in the URL as the server value.
+This is the case with the Petstore example above.

+### Server Variables

 Additionally, GPTScript can handle variables in the server name.
 For example, this: